Kew Gardens alt-right rally cancelled after critics slam Toronto police memo about event

 Goudreau denied on his account that he is a white supremacist or neo-Nazi, despite claims of counter-protesters.

-The block party in Kew Gardens, organized by several anti-racist groups in response to the planned "anti-Trudeau" rally, kicked off at noon.
+The block party in Kew Gardens, organized by several anti-fascist groups in response to the planned alt-right rally, kicked off at noon.

+Upwards of 50 people gathered in the park, many holding signs that read "refugees welcome" or had messages decrying fascism.

+Demonstrator Rabea Murtaza with the group East Enders Against Racism told CBC Toronto, "I'm horrified that neo-Nazis feel they can gather in Toronto openly."